 Prebiotics

 Eating for two?
 Try eating for 39 trillion!
-That’s about the number of bacteria living in an average human!
+That’s about the number of bacteria living in an average human17!
 A quality probiotic supplement is amplified when it contains prebiotics: specific fibers to support the beneficial organisms while they establish themselves in your microbiome.
 It also promotes the overall diversity and health of the microbiome.
 If you’re prone to small intestine bacterial overgrowth (SIBO), it’s important to make sure your prebiotic is SIBO friendly, like guar gum.
-In fact, guar gum has been shown to be beneficial when used with rifaximin in the elimination of SIBO.
+In fact, guar gum18 has been shown to be beneficial when used with rifaximin in the elimination of SIBO.

 Prebiotics can be found in a wide variety of foods too.
 Read this article on the 20 best prebiotic foods to learn more.